 Table of Contents: Mexican Turkey w/ Adobo Sauce

 I was skeptical at first, but I promise you, poaching your Mexican turkey is an easy way to get a super juicy bird.
 To be honest, I can’t believe more people don’t poach turkeys.
 I’ve done all sorts of things to my birds in search of the best way to keep it moist.
 I’ve brined, smoked, roasted, and in my darkest days of defeat I’ve been reduced to buying precooked turkey from the store.

-You can certainly achieve a delicious and moist bird without poaching it, but I found this was BY FAR the easiest way.
-I literally pulled the breasts off the carcass with my hands.
-So what exactly does poaching a turkey look like?
+One can certainly achieve a delicious and moist bird without poaching it, but I found this was BY FAR the easiest way.
+I literally pulled the breasts off the carcass with my hands!

 - Turkey: A smaller bird will certainly be easier to handle here, as you’ll be dropping it into a pot of liquid whole.
 Fridge space is a consideration too.

 - Poaching Liquid: You can have some fun here.
 I like to use turkey or chicken stock, a dark Mexican beer and some classic veggies and herbs.
 Carrots, garlic, onions, cilantro, oregano, and an orange.
 Feel free to add or subtract whatever you like.

 - Duck Fat/Butter: You’re going to rub this in between the flesh and the skin of the bird to help maintain optimal juicienss.
 I like duck fat because its got a great flavor and its a healthier fat than butter.
 This is the brand I use.
 Epic Duck Fat

 - Adobo Sauce: For this Mexican turkey recipe we like to use dried Puya peppers instead of Guajillo peppers for the adobo sauce.
 They’re very similar but the Puya is spicer and we like bold flavors.